White Water Summer: Plot

 The next morning, the others retrieve him.
 When they return, they find that Vic has disappeared.
 The boys fight with each other about what to do and take cover after a storm hits.
 Vic suddenly returns the next morning and praises their survival skills.

 Although everyone has grown weary of Vic, they follow him on their next group activity of climbing Devil's Tooth – a treacherous peak.
 When they reach a gap, Vic creates a pendulum for the boys to swing across.
 Alan is last to go but is the only one who does not make the jump.
 Despite the others’ protests, Vic leaves Alan dangling and instructs him to figure his own way out of it.

 Chris challenges Vic's leadership and Vic retaliates by holding him over the edge of a cliff.
-Left to his own devices, Alan creates enough momentum to swing across.
-He confronts Vic and a foot chase ensues.
+Left to his own devices, Alan eventually creates enough momentum to swing across to safety.
+Upon catching up to the group, Alan and the others confront Vic and a foot chase ensues.
 Furious, Chris throws rocks at Vic and hits him with an oar, sending him over the edge of a ravine.
 With Vic having broken his leg in the fall, Alan creates a pulley and the group hoist him out of the ravine.

 As the group's new leader, Alan instructs the others to follow the river to the ranger station.
 With Vic stable but losing blood, Alan sits him in a canoe and they raft down a wild river.
 Alan skillfully navigates the rapids but the canoe capsizes after plunging down a small waterfall.
 Alan brings Vic to the riverbank.
 The two share a moment of camaraderie and, soon enough, a rescue helicopter arrives.

 Years later, Alan monologues to the audience reflecting on the time he spent with Vic that summer.
+He also mentions that the other three boys were rescued as well, and he and Vic have since made their peace.
+And every Summer since, Alan goes out to be one with nature.
+The camera then zooms out to show that Alan is in a city park and that he has no intention to ever do anything like that again.